Have you noticed your dog’s tail between his legs? This is a common body language signal – here are the most common reasons.

 A stiff and upright tail combined with a tense body and raised hackles, for example, likely means the dog is uncomfortable and displaying warning signs to whoever is approaching.

 A low or tucked tail combined with flat ears, crouching posture, lack of eye contact and excessive panting indicates fear and anxiety.
-The dog may also show other appeasement or calming signals, such as lip licking, yawning or sniffing, to try to diffuse a situation they perceive as threatening.
+The dog may also show other appeasement or calming signals, such as lip licking (or air licking), yawning or sniffing, to try to diffuse a situation they perceive as threatening.

 Tail shape, length and position can vary between dog breeds.